 2007.......North Uist (hush, now!) and Lewis again.
 Another fortnight self-catering.
 Plus a day trip to Barra where half the island was very misty indeed.
 (And the other half wasn't).
 Finally saw the Broch at Carloway.
 I had much fun playing with my 12-24mm lens.
 I even took SOME shots without my feet appearing!

 2008.......North Uist (YES!
 ALRIGHT!!
 WE LIKE IT AFTER ALL!)
 Plus a day trip to Lewis.
 This was the year that we decided we'd done enough full weeks on Lewis/Harris.
 We saw Otters playing in Loch A Ghoil on our first afternoon (MrEH "Now remember - those things in the Loch, that look like Otters, are just rocks, alright?!"
-Me (pointing) "Well that one's not - it's sitting up eating a fish!") and then saw the most incredible sunset that evening (the banner picture on this blog was taken that evening) Loch Skipport pier still standing....just.
+Me (pointing) "Well that one's not - it's sitting up eating a fish!") and then saw the most incredible sunset that evening (My twitter profile picture was taken then.)
+Loch Skipport pier still standing....just.

 2009.......North Uist The RET Pilot scheme started on the ferries, halving the cost of our tickets.
 We discovered the Westford Inn, and met two lovely people who have gone on to become good friends.
 We made the long walk across the sands at Low Tide to visit Vallay, and then on a day trip up to Lewis found a Tesco with signage in Gaelic!
 Another hill....Blaisheval this time.
 Watched M.V Hebrides arrive from the top!